Renting can be a challenge. Finding a place, paying your rent on time, dealing with roommates – there’s a lot that goes into surviving an apartment.

 If your landlord uses RENTCafe, or any other management app, you should be using it, too.
 RENTCafe allows your building to send notifications, let you know when rent is due, and connect a payment method to pay it right then and there.
 You don’t risk forgetting to write out the check, don’t risk anything getting misplaced by the USPS, and don’t risk the consequences of missing a rent payment.

 RENTCafe and similar apps also let you do things like submit maintenance requests and reserve building amenities like shared spaces.
+Plus, property managers can post listings directly, so you don't have to worry about getting scammed.
 Find out if your building works through one of these services, and, if so, sign up to save yourself some headache.

 You’re a renter, so that means you have renters insurance, right?